MarcosCela/ansible.traefik/README.md

 --------------
 The role requires the following variables, and will fail if they are not set:

-- ***docker_domain***: Is the  base domain used for frontend rules.
-If you are going to use [Traefik] to expose a public URL, you can use your domain here.
-An example for this variable is ***myorganization.org***.
-You can also override this variable with labels for specific frontends.
 - ***acme_email***: We are using [Let's Encrypt] certificates, and you require an email where you will receive notifications about the status of your certificates, like certificates close to their expiration date.
 Example: ***my@mail.org***.